Trauma-Informed Therapy Course

 Understand trauma and its impact on therapeutic practice.

 This course introduces the key principles of trauma-informed practice and their application within professional settings.
-Participants explore how trauma affects emotional regulation, relationships, and psychological wellbeing.
-The programme supports practitioners in developing safe, compassionate, and responsive approaches when working with individuals affected by trauma.
+Participants explore how trauma affects emotional regulation, relationships and psychological wellbeing.
+The course supports practitioners in developing safe, compassionate and responsive approaches when working with individuals affected by trauma.

 "*" indicates required fields